TheTaqiTahmid/homeserver/kubernetes/README.md

 # Setup K3s Kubernetes Cluster

-# Configure Traefik with extra values
+# Configure Traefik Ingress Controller

 The Traefik ingress controller is deployed along with K3s.
 To modify the default values,